awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    }
    ```
 **Note**
 You may receive an error that one of the Availability Zones in your request does not have sufficient capacity to create an Amazon EKS cluster\.
 If this happens, the error output contains the Availability Zones that can support a new cluster\.
 Retry creating your cluster with at least two subnets that are located in the supported Availability Zones for your account\.
+For more information, see [Insufficient Capacity](troubleshooting.md#ICE)\.

 1. Cluster provisioning usually takes less than 10 minutes\.
 You can query the status of your cluster with the following command\.
 When your cluster status is `ACTIVE`, you can proceed\.

    ```
-   aws eks describe-cluster --name devel --query cluster.status
+   aws eks --region region describe-cluster --name devel --query cluster.status
    ```

 1. When your cluster provisioning is complete, retrieve the `endpoint` and `certificateAuthority.data` values with the following commands\.
 These must be added to your kubectl configuration so that you can communicate with your cluster\.